benblank/user-scripts/README.md

 ## Installation

 You can install these user scripts from any of the three places listed below.
-Note, however, that installing directly from GitHub Pages likely won't allow the extension which manages your user scripts to update them automatically.

 - [GitHub Pages](https://benblank.github.io/user-scripts/)
 - [Greasy Fork](https://greasyfork.org/en/users/928949-benblank)